 An interval of 2:30 hours between each load of each product (50 min between one type to the other type of product) is set up for this experiment.
 The interval value is extracted from the mean value of the sinusoidal load rate.
-This loading strategy represents a constant demand in the network, upstream from the D.C point, which is subject to conventional planning and control systems.
+This loading strategy represents a constant demand in the upstream from the D.C point, which is subject to conventional planning and control systems.

 In fact, in this case scenario, the performance of QLE and CP is almost the same in upstream from D.C as expected.
 This is because of the responsive cycle times of stations for the average load of 2:30 hours.
 Nevertheless, the performance of QLE (again in the case) is a bit worse than CP at the last plant (OEM).
-The cause of this unforeseen phenomenon is once more the sudden delivered bulk of lot-size, the sequence of loads versus demand orders, and the pallet availability.
+The cause of this unforeseen phenomenon is the sudden delivered (by transporters) bulk of lot-size, the sequence of loads versus demand orders, and the pallet availability on time.
 This means in addition to route changes other disturbances here are influencing as dynamic factors, that the important ones are pallet availability and impulsive replenishments.
+It is very important to know that, in general, if we exclude the waiting time of products in the entrance buffer of OEM for getting carried by the corresponding pallets, the performance of internal routings of the autonomous control (QLE) is still better that the CP, according to our experiments results.
+Nonetheless, here, we decide to integrate this idle time, in the entrance buffer, to the local TPT in order to show the necessity of compatibility for autonomous control event in critical points of a production network.
 Figure 6 displays the comparison graph of the global TPT between CP and QLE methods in this scenario.

-Figure 6: Global TPT of QLE vs. CP in the network.
+Figure 6: Global TPT of QLE vs. CP in the network